 Why We Loved It: We did a Breton Bikes holiday during their off-season, and stayed in one of the self-catering gites for a week with full use of their supplied bikes and routes for day trips.
 Our kids were on the young side (ages four to nine), so we figured they wouldn’t do as well in a group cycling tour, and we wanted to take advantage of their off-season rates.
 This meant that the weather was a bit cold and dreary in Brittany (which we kind of loved) and operating business hours were a bit fast and loose (which we did not love as much).
 The rolling hills were a small shock to the system compared to Amsterdam cycling; however, we also enjoyed the challenge and loved coming home to our cozy gite after adventurous treks on our bikes.
 The countryside is beautiful and Geoff and Kate are incredibly helpful.
 Overall, it was one of our more exhausting yet enjoyable holidays.
 Oh, and Brittany is the birthplace of crȇpes.
 Need we say more?

-For hiking enthusiasts, go breathtakingly rustic in Slovenia’s Julian Alps and the mountains of Norway.
+For hiking enthusiasts, go breathtakingly rustic in Slovenia’s Julian Alps.

 Need a Car?: YES, and be warned, the roads are some of the windiest in the world!
 There are also tour buses, and the occasional city bus, for those with stomachs of steel.